 Normality and homoscedasticity of residuals

 We will inspect the normality and homoscedasticity of residuals using qq-plots and plots of fitted vs. residual values.
 Given the known skewness of WMH volumes, we will transform this measure using asinh-transformation as described above.
 The advantage of this transform is that it is also valid for zeros.
 We will perform asinh transformation of CESD for M2 and M3.
 If for M1, the residuals are not normally distributed for all five imputed datasets, we will implement a generalized linear mixed model, using a Gamma error function and log link function instead of a linear mixed model.
 Here, we will use the raw WMH volumes as outcome.
-Alternatively, and for easier interpretation of effect sizes, we may fit a robustLMM on the untransformed WML data as in (Nasrallah et al., 2019).
+We fit a robust LMM for all models M1 – M3 to evaluate their robustness.

 Normality of random effects